IBM/ibm-block-csi-driver/docs/content/installation/install_compatibility_requirements.md

 For the complete and up-to-date information about the compatibility and requirements for using the IBM® block storage CSI driver, refer to its latest release notes.
 The release notes detail supported operating system and container platform versions, and microcode versions of the supported storage systems.

-Before beginning the installation of the CSI (Container Storage Interface) driver, be sure to verify that you comply with the following prerequisites.
+Be sure to verify that you comply with all of the following prerequisites before beginning the installation of the CSI (Container Storage Interface) driver.

 For IBM Cloud® Satellite users, see [cloud.ibm.com/docs/satellite](https://cloud.ibm.com/docs/satellite) for full system requirements.